 The World Gold Market and Your wedding rings

-Currently the price of gold is on a steep incline.
-No one knows for sure, but at the time of writing this the cost is projected to continue to rise.
+At the time of writing this post the price of gold is on a steep incline.
+No one knows for sure, but currently the cost is projected to continue to rise.
 (You can check your trusted news source to find the most up-to-date info for projections as this is developing daily.)
 Gold has been considered highly valuable for thousands of years.
 It always has its highs and lows, but historically the long term trend has been upward.

 Ordering your metal